GHilmarG/UaSource/docs/index.md

 You will then find the documentation for Úa to be a part of the MATLAB documentation system where Úa appears as a seperate toolbox.

-To set up your own runs you should also download the Examples which are in a seperate repository.
-Download this into another folder, and then you will have several different subfolders, each containing a particular example of a model setup.

 You can, for example, set the path as:

 ```